linzer0/interface-pattern-mvp/README.md

 This project will help you understand how to implement the MVP pattern in a Unity application.

 ## How MVP Works

-In this Unity MVP example, we've created a simple game where the player can move a character.
-Here's how the MVP pattern is implemented:

 - **Model**: The `ProfileModel` class contains the profile's data and logic, such as name and level.